tdiazsantos/fslcat/README.rst

 To make plots, the user needs to specify the axes they want to visualize via keyword arguments using the syntaxis described below.
 Scatter plots can be simple (quantity A vs. quantity B) but also more complex.
 For instance, ``fslcat`` is capable of adding, subtracting, multiplicating or dividing quantities and plotting them in any axis.
 It also can color-code the data according to a third, simple or complex quantity. ``fslcat`` will automatically cross-correlate the data available for each dataset/column and trim the entries, selecting only the most updated (latest published) value of the quantities to be plotted.

 Labels, color-bars, axes and legends are generated automatically.
-Uncertainties, as well as upper and lower limits of simple or complex quantities are also propagated and calculated automatically.
+Uncertainties, as well as upper and lower limits of simple or complex quantities are also propagated, calculated and constructed automatically.

 In addition to the plot, ``fslcat`` will also output the trimmed sub-sample of the catalog used to generate the figure.
 This is useful, independently of the plot, to extract and create sub-catalogs based on conditions applied to any of the quantities.